dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Definition**: stock correction quantities are deliberately recorded by storekeepers to account for discrepancies between the actual, physical stock (stock on hand) and the stock which should be available according to calculations based on the stock on hand at the beginning of the month and all recorded stock transactions during the month.
 The stock correction is only recorded after all possible reasons for mistakes in the records are verified.
 Stock corrections are only recorded for quantities which cannot be accounted for and be explained.
 These are are caused by mistakes or miscounts (which remain unnoticed), stock which is mislayed or theft.
 The actual cause of these discrepancies is and remains unknown.
 However, determining these discrepancies is better than only noting them as a result of a correction but without being aware of them.
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**: (no calculation)
 **Short Interpretation**: any value other than zero for the stock correction indicates a mistake or theft and is a sign of poor stock management.
-A positive stock correction means that there is more stock on hand than their should be for example because more physical stock was entered into stock than recorded or because less physical stock than recorded was distributed or both.
+A positive stock correction means that there is more stock on hand than there should be for example because more physical stock was entered into stock than recorded or because less physical stock than recorded was distributed or both.
 A negative stock correction means that more stock was physically distributed than recorded or less stock was physically received than recorded, stock was mislaid or stolen.
-**Corrective action**: the need for recording any stock discrepancy should prompt an inquiry on the possible reasons, particularly if the occur for several items and/or repeatedly for the same items.
+**Corrective action**: the need for recording any stock discrepancy should prompt an inquiry on the possible reasons, particularly if they occur for several items and/or repeatedly for the same items.
 **Aggregation options**: aggregating stock discrepancies quantities across different items is not meaningful but for each item separately, they can be aggregated across several time periods, across several health facilities and both as a sum.
 Note that if stock discrepancies "cancel each other out" over several reporting periods and result in zero, this is better than not.
 However, two mistakes which "cancel each other out" still means that two mistakes were made which should be followed up.
-**Visualization options**: pivot table, column chart, bar chart, line chart or single value chart.
+**Visualisation options**: pivot table, column chart, bar chart, line chart or single value chart.

 ###	DHIS2 logistics performance indicators
 While logistics data statistics are "just numbers" without any desired ranges, logistics performance indicators have optimal ranges which should be achieved and any deviation from the optimal ranges (too high or too low) needs to prompt immediate corrective action.